 A flexible CMS platform shrugs off these challenges.
 They include built-in Form designers, with proper field mappers, and security is enabled by default.
 Submissions are handled through organised workflows, which ensures support for all CRMs, not just common systems like Salesforce and MS Dynamics.

 You probably visited this guide because your organisation is mature enough to realise that a digital strategy goes beyond publishing.
 To deliver the experience your customers demand, your website must be able to connect to multiple systems seamlessly and in real-time.

 “To deliver a comprehensive digital strategy, you need a modern open-source CMS platform, with a flexible architecture”

-This can be a challenge, if your CMS offers limited connectivity options.
-To deliver the digital strategy your organisation requires, you need a modern open-source CMS platform, with a flexible architecture that encourages best practices, and has low cost of ownership in the long run.
+This can be a challenge if your CMS offers limited connectivity options.
+To deliver the digital strategy your organisation requires, you need a modern open-source CMS platform, with a flexible architecture that encourages best practices, and has a low cost of ownership in the long run.

 How to work with an implementation partner to get the most from your CMS